mohanapriyaag/mohanapriya/README.md

 ## ⚡ Intelligent UPS Monitoring System

-A smart industrial UPS monitoring solution with real-time monitoring and predictive maintenance.
+An industrial UPS monitoring solution for real-time monitoring and predictive maintenance.

 ---

 ## 🛒 E-Commerce Database Platform

-A web-based database management application developed using HTML, CSS, and SQL.
+A web-based application developed using HTML, CSS, and SQL for efficient product and order management.

 ---